DanRoscigno/nvim-markdown-grammarly/README.md

 - remove $HOME/.config/nvim
 - link this repo to $HOME/.config/nvim
 - edit `lua/grammarly.lua` and set the Grammarly LSP cmd (using the one you just built in the `znck/grammarly` dir)

+## Test
 - edit a markdown file (this one will show some issues).
 You should see marks in the far left column indicating grammar and spelling errors.
 Navigate through the errors with `]d`
+- add a link to a non-existent markdown file, for example [foogle](./foogle.md).
+This will show as a warning from Marksman.